 Without exception I have found that the materialist closed-minded

 skeptics who oppose the existence of psychic phenomena and

 the afterlife are still grounded in outdated scientific

 paradigms and just have not done their homework.
 They simply

 have not read, as I have, volume after volume of first hand

 accounts by the greatest minds of science who were all initially

 highly skeptical and had no belief in the afterlife before

-Earlier this year I published on the Internet
+Earlier this year I published on the Internet replies to

-to Professor Richard Dawkins – both internationally recognized
+Richard Dawkins – both internationally recognized

 for their contribution to orthodox science.

 Professor Carl Sagan wrote in Chapter 12 of his book The